sayeedhossain/expenses_tools/README.md

 # expenses_tools <br>
-Objective: Projext expenses_tools allows a user to login and track her expenses in no particular order for record keeping.<br>
+Objective: Project expenses_tools allows a user to login and track her expenses in no particular order for record keeping.<br>

 Features included:<br>